johnmogi/weightapp_Terraform_CI_CD/README.md

 1. Follow this [link](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) to login to Azure CLI.<br/>
 1. Run the following command to get access credentials for a managed Kubernetes cluster.

+Good luck and don't forget to have fun!<br/>
+any questions regarding this project you can direct to me: dev AT johnmogi.com

 ## WORKING instructions for the terraform CI CD
 in addition we are using infracost to calculate any price change.<br/>